-Dr. Henning C. Schneider is a partner in the Hamburg office of Latham & Watkins, Co-chair of the German Corporate Department and Chair of the firm’s global Healthcare Industry Group.
-He is member of several supervisory boards and President of the American Chamber of Commerce, Northern Chapter.
+Dr. Henning C. Schneider is a partner in the Hamburg office of Latham & Watkins and Co-Chair of the firm’s Global Healthcare Industry Group.
+He is a member of several supervisory boards and President of the American Chamber of Commerce, Northern Chapter.
 Mr. Schneider is an Alumnus of the German National Academic Foundation (Studienstiftung des Deutschen Volkes).

 - M&A/PE transactions

 He offers broad industry expertise in healthcare/life sciences, financial services, infrastructure, automotive, real estate, and energy/cleantech.

 Mr. Schneider led the team on Rhön-Klinikum’s €3 billion sale of major assets to Fresenius/Helios, which was honored by The Lawyer as European Corporate Deal of the Year 2015.
 Financial Times European Lawyers Awards 2014 listed him as one of the Top 10 Legal Innovators of the Year in Europe and he is one of the best lawyers for Corporate/M&A in Germany (Handelsblatt Best Lawyers 2016).

 JUVE 2016/2017 lists Mr. Schneider as a recommended lawyer for M&A, Corporate Law, and Healthcare.
 Clients are “very impressed” (2013/2014).
 He is also praised for his “excellent and timely advice” and as “highly competent, flexible, thinks strategically and has pronounced commercial understanding” (2012/2013).